This post contains affiliate links.

 One of the main reasons we chose Fires over other tablets was the Kindle Free Time App which creates a locked down child friendly tablet with lots of parental controls and monitoring in place.
 I researched other parental control apps and Free Time really offered some of the best options.
 We also already used Amazon extensively so I liked that the Fires would easily lend themselves to sharing Kindle books, purchased videos, educational apps etc.

-I also loved that I could control most of this from my Amazon account on my laptop.
+I also loved that I could control most of this from my Amazon account on my laptop and my phone.
 My techy side was exceptionally taken with this thought.
 Perhaps because it appeals to me as an INTJ who wants to rule the world from behind the scenes like Dr. Claw from Inspector Gadget, or perhaps it’s just because it is extremely handy.
 Hard to say which.
 But I digress…

 - The ability to set up a profile for each child.
 There is a limit to how may child profiles can be set up under each Amazon account so we have it set up so that two children share each profile.
 You can set these up based on age.